Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 \subsection{Datasets}

 We use three datasets.
 The first dataset, named \texttt{funcom-java}, consists of about 2 million Java methods.
-The dataset was originally introduced by~\citet{leclair2019recommendations}, who advocate a split-by-project configuration to avoid data redundancy.
-We used the updated version of the dataset introduced by~\citet{bansal2021project}, who applied additional filtering techniques to remove code clones as suggested by~\citet{allamanis2019adverse}.
+The dataset was originally introduced by LeClair and McMillan~\cite{leclair2019recommendations}, who advocate a split-by-project configuration to avoid data redundancy.
+We used the updated version of the dataset introduced by Bansal et al.~\cite{bansal2021project}, who applied additional filtering techniques to remove code clones as suggested by Allamanis~\cite{allamanis2019adverse}.

-We also generated a subset of the above Java dataset, which we call \texttt{funcom-java-long} , to focus on longer methods and implement the key data preprocessing filters suggested by~\citet{shi2022are}.
-It contains the top 10\% longest subroutines in \texttt{funcom-java}, where length is the number of tokens.
-Our focus on longer functions is based on the observation made by~\citet{haque2021action} that many Java functions are trivially short such as getters and setters.
-Our intent is that focusing on these longer methods will make the problem more challenging and realistic because the longer methods are harder to understand and because their reduced number means there is less training data.
+We also generated a subset of the above Java dataset, which we call \texttt{funcom-java-long} , to focus on the methods that have the higher number of code tokens and implement the key data preprocessing filters suggested by Shi et al.~\cite{shi2022are}.
+It contains the subroutines that have top 10\% highest number of code tokens.
+The reason that we focus on these functions is based on the observation made by Haque et al. ~\cite{haque2021action} that many Java functions are trivially short such as getters and setters.
+The focus of the methods that have a higher number of code tokens can show that our approach is able to tackle more challenging and realistic methods because these methods are harder to understand and have less training data.

 Lastly, we compiled a dataset of Python functions from 40,000 Python projects we downloaded from GitHub, named \texttt{funcom-python}.
-We employed the same preprocessing and splitting methods as recommended by~\citet{leclair2019recommendations} and \citet{bansal2021project} to create a dataset of 270k functions.
+We employed the same preprocessing and splitting methods as recommended by LeClair and McMillan~\cite{leclair2019recommendations} and Bansal et al.~\cite{bansal2021project} to create a dataset of 270k functions.